-Balanced ClimateTM Feature (Standard on All Models) All units are equipped with the capability of running in Balanced Climate mode.
+Balanced ClimateTM Feature (Standard on All Models)

+All units are equipped with the capability of running in Balanced Climate mode.
 This mode is designed to enhance the comfort level by reducing the indoor airflow amount and extending the run time to help extract more humidity during cooling operation.
-The Y1 and Y2 terminals are the 24VAC input for Balanced Climate compressor cooling operation.
-The Y2 terminal is the 24VAC input for second stage compressor cooling standard operation.
-Y2 and Y3 are connected with a brass jumper bar which can be removed to enable Balanced Climate mode.
-Units with an economizer must have the Y2-Y3 jumper installed.
+The Y1 terminal is the 24VAC input for Balanced Climate compressor cooling operation.
+The Y2 terminal is the 24VAC input for compressor cooling standard operation.
+Y1 and Y2 are connected with a brass jumper bar which can be removed to enable Balanced Climate mode.
+Units with an economizer will not have the brass jumper installed.
 Refer to vent manuals for instructions on how Balanced Climate works with each vent.